by CSyphrett, Martin Maenza and Doc Quantum

 An urgency welled up within Josh, fueling his instincts, and he sprinted for the door.
 This is too weird! his mind screamed, memories of the incident in the basement flooding back, when he and Timothy Hunter had accidentally unleashed a gruesome creature through a mysterious portal.
 I’m out of here! he resolved, his determination pushing him toward escape.

 A man with dark, slick hair and a thin mustache appeared before Abby, his gaze filled with hunger.
-He introduced himself with a bow.
+He introduced himself with a formal bow.
 “I am Vlad Tepes,” he announced, his cape swirling around him.
 “It seems you have maintained my castle quite well, Belmont.”

 “Once, I dreamt of ruling one Earth with my darkness,” Vlad proclaimed.
 “But now, I will have dominion over five!
 And we have you to thank for it, Belmont!”

 Abby’s head spun with disbelief and confusion.
 It seemed danger lurked around every corner in this place.
-She thought back to the encounter with the malevolent man she and Tim Hunter had faced while assisting Black the horse.
+She thought back to the encounter with the malevolent figure she and Tim Hunter had faced while assisting Black the horse.
 That encounter had ended in bloodshed, forever staining Abby’s dress.
 And now, another deranged individual showed up on the school grounds.
 What kind of institution was this for young students?

 “Mr. Gallowglass will stop you!”
 Abby declared, her voice filled with conviction.
 She didn’t really know why she said it; perhaps it was because Gareth Gallowglass exuded power and authority, or maybe she hoped that this man would be intimidated by the threat.
 Whatever the reason, it felt right.